 The performance of the state is low (in health, water supply and sanitation) despite the fact that the state spends one of the highest shares of its budgetary expenditures (in comparison to other major states) on health, family welfare, water supply and sanitation.
 The state however spends a substantially high share of its expenditure towards tertiary health care services and a relatively low share towards primary and secondary health care services.
 The primary reason for this is the high number of urban health facilities in the state relative to rural facilities.
 While the state appears to be close to meeting the national population norms on rural health infrastructure, these infrastructure are grossly inadequate due to the low density of population in the state.
-On average radial distances covered by rural health facilities in the state due to the low density of populational investments required in the state due to the low density of population have not been taken into account substantially under the existing public interventions including the National Rural Health Mission.
+On average radial distances covered by rural health facilities in the state are much larger than what ought to be under the national norms.
+Additional investments required in the state due to the low density of population have not been taken into account substantially under the existing public interventions including the National Rural Health Mission.
 The low utilization of Anganwadi services could also be partly due to the sparse nature of the population in the state.
 Besides, in nutrition, where bulk of the expenditure is under ICDS, the per capita expenditure (specifically under ICDS) in the state is among the lowest in the country.